abdelhak2406/abdelhak2406/README.md

   - Make tutorials!
   - Keep in touch with all the cool ai initiatives especially the OPEN ones.
 ---
+PS: am not very active on GitHub i prefer other plateforms (sourcehut for example)

 <details>
   <summary>:zap: GitHub Stats</summary>